Jenna Maroney: Fictional biography

 Jenna's many dysfunctional relationships are referenced throughout the series.
 She dated a boy in a fraternity when she was twelve years old (possibly a reference to National Lampoon's Animal House).
 At age sixteen, Jenna was engaged to a congressman.
 As an adult she was later engaged to David Blaine.
 She mentioned that she lost her virginity to a boat salesman on a water bed.
 She has dated or had relations with: a sniper (who threatened to kill her but Jenna says he was just bluffing because he couldn't face his mother, let alone kill someone), O. J. Simpson, a music producer (hinted at having been Red One), Kevin Federline, Ed Begley Jr., Dog the Bounty Hunter, and a mob boss.
 She has been in at least two three-ways, one with Tom and Roseanne Arnold (long after the couple was divorced), and another with two of the Backstreet Boys, in which she claimed she was "not really necessary."
-Jenna also claimed to have had a relationship with Mickey Rourke, and his over-the-top attempts at killing her (by catapulting her into the Hollywood sign, throwing her onto the field during the Superbowl, with a double-edged sword, etc.) are a recurring joke on the series.
+Jenna also claimed to have had a relationship with Mickey Rourke, and his over-the-top attempts at killing her (by catapulting her into the Hollywood sign, throwing her onto the field during the Super Bowl, with a double-edged sword, etc.) are a recurring joke on the series.
 However, in the series finale, she breaks the fourth wall and tells the audience that she has never actually met Rourke; despite this, in the episode "Murphy Brown Lied to Us", Rourke does actually try to kill her by sending her a flower bouquet full of spiders, which instead land on Tracy.

 Jenna's husband Paul L'astname (Will Forte) is a "gender dysmorphic bi-genitalia pansexual" and a professional female impersonator most renowned for his performances as Jenna.
 She met him at a Jenna Maroney impersonator contest in which she came in fourth and he placed first.
 Before they were married it was revealed that she is so attracted to him because he gives her the opportunity to date herself.
 Throughout the series, during their relationship they are shown performing various, unusual sexual acts and rituals.